-Fig 81 - Containment plate in place
+Fig 84 - Containment plate in place

-- Connect old belt to the new Pull until old belt can be removed Fig 82 - Thread belt through conveyor - 7.
-Attach the new belt to the end of the old belt which is hanging closest to the hopper. - Pull the end of the old belt which is coming from the direction of the discharge spout.
+- 7. Attach the new belt to the end of the old belt which is hanging closest to the hopper. - 8.
+Pull the end of the old belt which is coming from the direction of the discharge spout.
 The new belt will follow and be threaded into place.